edysfy/Group_website/sysImp.md

             - The search query contains a boolean for males and females.
 We filter out GeoJson if the gender is null, or male/female is false.
 The logic for this was held in filterGender.
         4. Filter posts by Mood:
             -The search query had boolean values for Happy, Coping, and Sad.
 Each GeoJson Post contains an emotion by default.
 As the user has an option to choose any combination of the 3 emotions, we filter out the false emotions.
 The logic for this was held in filterMood.
+        Once the GeoJson array has been filtered, we send it in a JSON object as an HTTP response to the User-Search-Service.
+It is then piped to other components that display the search query.
           ```js
           router.post("", (req, res, next) => {
             GeoJson.find()